WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/ecowitt_http/README.md

         - ch_lds.x.total_height -> thi_chx
         - added soilECad1..16 - data only via ecowitt cloud
         - Preparation for WQT01 sensor
+    06 Apr 2026            v0.3.3
+        - Lightning time (lightning_disturber_count) reverted to old version but WS6210 reports always local time, taking into account summer time correction the other stations reports local time during daylight saving, otherwise the time without summer time correction so now the driver uses the reported time, which is wrong for the other stations after resetting to normal time!

+        - The special settings for the WS6210 are now also included in this driver, therefore the ecowittws6210_http.py driver is no longer necessary!
+        - Adjustments for the WS6210 (stationtyp, ws_interval ...)
+        - ignores ec values of 4095, because this is fault reception (should be handled by gateway!)
+        - more WQT01 settings

 Tested and completed:
 ```